Ashwinikrishnan-205/employee-expense-fraud-detection/README.md

 ## 1. Overview

 This project implements a machine learning–based system to detect potential fraud in employee reimbursement claims.
-It leverages **CatBoost**, **data preprocessing pipelines**, and **automated PDF reporting** to support corporate audit teams with transparent, interpretable insights.
+It leverages **CatBoost**, **data preprocessing pipelines**, **interactive visual analytics**, and **automated PDF reporting** to support corporate audit teams with transparent, interpretable insights.

 ---

 ## 2. Key Features

-- Predicts probability of fraudulent expense claims.
+- Predicts the **probability of fraudulent expense claims** with confidence levels.
-- Provides confidence and interpretability for audit review.
-- Exports professional, executive-grade PDF reports.
-- Streamlit dashboard with clean, corporate UI for HR and finance teams.
+- **Interactive Streamlit dashboard** with professional UI for finance and HR review.
+- **Dynamic visualizations** such as Expense Distribution and Fraud Rate by Department.
+- **Model performance charts** showing accuracy and ROC–AUC visually.
+- **Confidence and contributing factor insights** for each prediction.
+- Generates **professional PDF reports** summarizing each claim analysis.
-- Built with reproducible ML pipelines and feature engineering.
+- Built with reproducible pipelines for **feature engineering and preprocessing**.

 ---